k9w/blogging-site/README.md

 ## Description

-_A site to voice our anger and sadness at the world. :'(_
+_A site to voice our experiences with coding in the world. :'(_

 ## Setup/Installation Requirements

 * _Clone the repo._
 * _Open the home page in browser._

 ## Known Bugs